Thailand Food Guide

 Panang Curry

-Rich, thick red curry with coconut cream, peanuts, and kaffir lime leaves, typically featuring beef or chicken.
-Drier and less soup-like than other Thai curries, Panang curry has distinctive nutty sweetness from ground peanuts and aromatic depth from roasted spices.
-The curry paste traditionally includes dried chilies, galangal, lemongrass, shrimp paste, and kaffir lime zest.
-Garnished with sliced kaffir lime leaves and red chili, served with jasmine rice.
+A thick red curry made with coconut cream, peanuts and kaffir lime leaves, usually with beef or chicken.
+It's drier than most Thai curries, with a nutty sweetness from the ground peanuts and a deeper flavor from roasted spices.
+The paste typically includes dried chilies, galangal, lemongrass, shrimp paste and kaffir lime zest.
+It's finished with sliced kaffir lime leaves and red chili, and served with jasmine rice.

 Regional Specialties & Local Favorites